Here’s how to keep your car healthy and efficient for longer.

 Servicing an electric car is simpler – and theoretically cheaper – as they have fewer moving parts.

 You should also keep the car’s fluids topped up.
 From windscreen wash to engine oil, 12 months is ample time for these to run low.

 Regular fluid checks are essential to help your car live longer.

 Change the filters

-Filters keep whatever fluids your car is using clean.
+Filters help keep the fluids your car uses clean.
 Oil, air and fuel all have their own separate filters, which need to be changed at varying intervals.
-The oil and air filters should be changed at every annual service.
+Oil and air filters should be changed at every annual service.

 Check your tyres

 Safety should be reason enough to keep your tyres in tip-top condition, but financial savings are an added incentive.

 Keeping your tyres inflated to the recommended pressures will save you money at the pumps.
 According to Michelin, tyres under-inflated by 15psi will lead to six percent more fuel used.

 Your car might be running like a watch, but keeping it clean is also good for its health.
 Road grime, salt, bird mess: it all adds up to, at best, sorry-looking paint.
 At worst, it will cause corrosion of your car’s bodywork and internal parts.